 CONTACT US / JOIN THE WICB NETWORK

-WICB publishes a monthly article in the ASCB Newsletter on issues relating to women, men, and careers.
+WICB publishes an article in the ASCB Newsletter on issues relating to women, men, and careers.
 These articles from 1996 to present can be downloaded by non-members as well as members from the ASCB website and serve as a superb source of mentoring information.

 Outstanding WICB columns have been collected in Career Advice for Life Scientists I and II and III whose publication was supported by the NIH’s Office of Research on Women’s Health.